melodyyangds/Python-visualization-work/README.md

 ## Usage

-© 2026 Huichi Yang.
+© 2026 Melody Yang.
 All rights reserved.

 This repository is intended for portfolio and demonstration purposes.
 Please do not reproduce or submit this work as your own.